Zed-Bailey/Tradeinator/readme.md

 - strategy init message
 - change console programs to worker services?
 - add systemd service files to each project that can be easily copied
-- solution level config file
+- solution level config file or a project that contains the config files and a class to load them
 -

 ## Tradeinator.Listener